Listening to the space around you

 While I’m fixing a snack, I’ll keep the loop playing.
 And I start experimenting with ways my voice might couch itself inside of the loops.
 I step outside the barn and still hear the music come through my old Fender Twin amp, blowing out through the windows.
 Fifty, sixty yards outside the barn, I can still hear the music all around me.
 As I turn the corner to the barnyard there are two old empty silos that I sometimes play and whistle in.
 They have this extraordinary reverb.
 I start to notice that what’s coming in through my eyes affects what I hear.
 And then how what I hear affects what I see.
 And this has a profound effect on the music I’m making.

 Anyone who spends that much time alone is going to start to battle with inner demons.
 These are some long days and weeks to be wrestling with my work.
 Not speaking with anyone for long expanses of time, I am kind of losing my mind a little bit.
 I ask myself, “What made me leave my community to spend so much time alone?
 Is this a natural human impulse?”
 In certain cultures it’s a fate worse than death to be ostracized, yet it’s my choice.
 I pursue it, I embrace it.

 There’s something I access in myself away from the noise of my day-to-day ambitions.
-Discovering these very amorphous, gaseous-state loops I stumble into that feels just like the weather system rolling through the valley.
+Discovering these amorphous, gaseous-state loops, I stumble into what feels like the weather system rolling through the valley.

 Looping is by nature repetitive.
 Meditative.
-Repetition is my biggest complaint against pop music.
+Repetition has always been my biggest complaint against pop music.
 Why do they keep driving home that chorus?
-The loops force me to embrace repetition.
+But the loops force me to embrace repetition.
 To see it as a virtue.
 To be more spare and minimal.